lshAlgorithm/cs149_asst3/README.md

 double endTime = CycleTimer::currentSeconds();
 ~~~~

-Note that in your measurements that include the time to transfer to and from the CPU, a call to `cudaDeviceSynchronize()` __is not__ necessary before the final timer (after your call to `cudaMemcopy()` that returns data to the CPU) because `cudaMemcpy()` will not return to the calling thread until after the copy is complete.
+Note that in your measurements that include the time to transfer to and from the CPU, a call to `cudaDeviceSynchronize()` __is not__ necessary before the final timer (after your call to `cudaMemcpy()` that returns data to the CPU) because `cudaMemcpy()` will not return to the calling thread until after the copy is complete.

 __Question 1.__ What performance do you observe compared to the sequential CPU-based implementation of
 SAXPY (recall your results from saxpy on Program 5 from Assignment 1)?

 __Question 2.__ Compare and explain the difference between the results
 provided by two sets of timers (timing only the kernel execution vs. timing the entire process of moving data to the GPU and back in addition to the kernel execution).
 Are the bandwidth values observed *roughly* consistent with the reported bandwidths available to the different components of the machine?
 (You should use the web to track down the memory bandwidth of an NVIDIA T4 GPU.
 Hint: <https://www.nvidia.com/content/dam/en-zz/Solutions/Data-Center/tesla-t4/t4-tensor-core-datasheet-951643.pdf>.
 The expected bandwidth of memory bus of AWS is 4 GB/s, which does not match that of a 16-lane [PCIe 3.0](https://en.wikipedia.org/wiki/PCI_Express).
-Several factors prevent peak bandwidth, including CPU motherboard chipset performance and whether or not the host CPU memory used as the source of the transfer is “pinned” — the latter allows the GPU to directly access memory without going through virtual memory address translation.
+Several factors prevent peak bandwidth, including **CPU motherboard chipset performance** and whether or not the host CPU memory used as the source of the transfer is “pinned” — the latter allows the GPU to directly access memory without going through **virtual memory address translation**.
 If you are interested, you can find more info here: <https://kth.instructure.com/courses/12406/pages/optimizing-host-device-data-communication-i-pinned-host-memory>)

 ## Part 2: CUDA Warm-Up 2: Parallel Prefix-Sum (10 pts) ##